cunicu/cunicu/docs/Development.md

 # Development

-wice is written in 100% Go and as such we heavily rely on the awesome tooling and packages for Golang:
+cunīcu is written in 100% Go and as such we heavily rely on the awesome tooling and packages for Golang:

 -   [GoReleaser](https://goreleaser.com/) for release automation
 -   [Ginkgo](https://onsi.github.io/ginkgo) and [Gomega](https://onsi.github.io/gomega) for testing